zchee/golang-wiki/golang-tools.md

 1. Using a non-google.com account, ask Paul Jolly for editing access to the [shared drive](https://drive.google.com/corp/drive/folders/1V8Eh2cyaSgVMbtD2Cwzdl0du_lU7_eXn), and put a copy of the previous call's agenda in it.
 The copy will only be visible by anyone with the link, so change that to allow edits (this last step is not possible with docs owned by @google.com accounts).
 2. Rename and clear out the agenda for the next call.
 3. Update this wiki, archiving the previous call and linking the new upcoming call.
 4. Update the [shared calendar](https://calendar.google.com/calendar/u/0?cid=Y19vNjYyZXR1YTZlNTdsNW9kdDI0M2w5ZmxiOEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with the new event.
-By convention calls run from 16:30-17:30 London.
+By convention calls run from 16:00-17:00 London.
 5. Send reminders 1-2 weeks before the call date to the [mailing list](https://groups.google.com/forum/#!forum/golang-tools) and #tools slack channel.
 6. On the day of the call, remember to ask a Googler to start recording, and then run through the agenda.
+7. Ask the same Googler to move the recording to [the recordings folder](https://drive.google.com/drive/folders/1KmkaVhrKbWhvcvRQoDLFPNDdDNNXBUNA) and upload it to YouTube, updating the wiki content above.